 On average we come across 3-4 projects a year which use some kind of open-case fabric, but this average seems to be increasing as the fabric type becomes increasingly more popular.
-Most recently, Quiltcraft worked on a renovation at The Gaylord Texan (see pictures here) in which we produced treatments out of a fabric called Opuzen, Visage, White (the specification card is located below).
+Most recently, Quiltcraft worked on a renovation at The Gaylord Texan (see pictures here) in which we produced treatments out of a open case fabric (picture below).
 This netting type fabric immediately drew our attention and because our work with fabric similar to it we made the educated decision with Marriott to finish the drapes 4" shorter than normal.
 We expected them to stretch and come out just about right.
 In this case even 4" was not enough and the sheers were still too long.
 As the fabric will continue to stretch over time Marriott in this case decided to re-specify the fabric and to have these treatments reproduced.

 Due to the lessons learned at The Gaylord Texan our estimating department now flags properties in which open case fabrics have been specified.
-Presently, we are sending out installers to take measurements for a renovation of the Hilton Rochester, MN and have already noted that a fabric, Architex, Nexus has been specified for the corridors.
-Architex, Nexus is also an open case fabric, not unlike Opuzen, Visage, woven to form something which looks like a 1/4" netting (picture below for reference).
+Presently, we are sending out installers to take measurements for a renovation of the Hilton Rochester, MN and have already noted that a fabric, woven to form something which looks like a 1/4" netting (picture below for reference), has been specified for the corridors.
 In this case our ceiling heights were 104” and we have worked with the customer to intentionally produce the drapes 2.5” shorter than we normally would to proactively adjust for the stretching that will occur.

 So with confidence we can say that open case sheer fabrics will stretch.
 It’s not that uncommon of an issue and is especially pronounced with larger ceiling heights (ceilings over 96”).
 Our own internal policy has become first to flag these fabrics in estimating and second to enter into a dialogue that includes project managers, sales and production specialists alongside the designer/owner to make an educated assumption on how short to intentionally make the drapes in order to anticipate proper fall out.